NEW DPT STUDENT EMBARK APPLICATION DEADLINE JULY 1, 2014.

 Where to Find Us:

 The Health Sciences and Nursing Building opened on main campus in 2011.
 While the Physical Therapy Program uses the state-of-the-art simulation labs at that building, our offices and classrooms REMAIN off of the main campus at 1101 N. Campbell which is called Campbell Building.
-Faculty offices are located on the 3rd floor of Campbell Building, and our newly renovated lab and classroom spaces on the 1st floor opened in May 2012.
+Faculty and staff offices are located on the 3rd floor of Campbell Building.

 Note that our MAILING address is: